RAID Arrays

 /dev/sdd

-Create the ARRAYS!
+Create the Arrays!

 RAID 0

-sudo mdadm --create --verbose /dev/md0 --level=raid0 --raid-devices=4 /dev/sda /dev/sdb /dev/sdc /dev/sdd
+sudo mdadm --create --verbose /dev/md0 \

 RAID 1

 Simple mirroring.
-The easiest to use, a decent redundancy package and not all that wasteful.
+The easiest to use, a decent redundancy package, and not all that wasteful.

-sudo mdadm --create --verbose /dev/md0 --level=raid1 --raid-devices=2 /dev/sda /dev/sdb
+sudo mdadm --create --verbose /dev/md1 \

 RAID 5

-sudo mdadm --create --verbose /dev/md0 --level=raid5 --raid-devices=4 /dev/sda /dev/sdb /dev/sdc /dev/sdd
+/dev/sda /dev/sdb /dev/sdc /dev/sdd

-Creating the FileSystem
+Create the FileSystem

 sudo mkfs -t ext4 /dev/md0